About Big Cedar Lodge

 Whether it’s a family vacation, romantic getaway, special event, corporate retreat or sales meeting that brings you to our door, we promise you an experience that you’ll never forget.

-Tucked away in the heart of the Ozark Mountains, Big Cedar Lodge was occupied by Native Americans for over a century.
+In the heart of the Ozark Mountains, Big Cedar Lodge was occupied by Native Americans for over a century.
 Shortly after the turn of the twentieth century, railroads expanded through the area, transforming this everyday world into a vacation paradise.

 In the 1920s, two Missouri natives, business entrepreneur Jude Simmons and Frisco Railroad executive Harry Worman, acquired 300 acres of forest and built lavish country resort homes on the land known as Big Cedar Hollow along the White River.